Huguenot Torte (Apple-Pecan Torte)

 Protein: 4 g

-SIFT 3/4 cup flour, baking powder and salt into medium bowl; set aside.
+SIFT flour, baking powder and salt into medium bowl; SET aside.

 BAKE in 325°F oven until cakes begin to pull away from sides of pans and wooden pick inserted in center comes out clean, 30 to 40 minutes for 9-inch pans; 35 to 45 minutes for 8-inch pans.
 COOL on wire racks.

-Serve this easy-to-make famous German apple dessert with whipped cream.
-Garnish with apple slices and pecan halves.
+- Serve with whipped cream and garnish with apple slices and pecan halves.

-Gentle folding is the key to maintaining volume.
-Combining heavier mixtures with beaten eggs can knock the air out of them.
+- Combining heavier mixtures with beaten eggs can knock the air out of them.
 Add the flour mixture to the beaten eggs, not vice versa.
-Fold with a light touch, rather than stirring.
+Fold with a light touch rather than stirring.
 Using a rubber spatula, start with a downward stroke into the bowl, continue across the bottom, up the side and over the top of the mixture.
 Come up through the center every few strokes and rotate the bowl often as you fold.
 Fold just until no streaks remain.